bryanjonker-illinois/PlaywrightCaffeineBreak/README.md

 # Playwright Caffeine Break

 This is a repository that has some examples of Playwright.
 This is for the 9/15/2023 Caffeine Break for University of Illinois, Champaign-Urbana.
+You can access this at https://go.illinois.edu/PlaywrightCaffeineBreak.

 The slide deck is in the /slides folder.
 [The first slide is the title](./slides/title.md).